futurewei-cloud/velero-plugin-fksdr/README.md

-Ceph plugin for velero based on vanilla example.
+FKSDR plugin for velero based on vanilla example.

-# Velero Example Plugins
+# Velero FKSDR Plugins

 ![Build Status][1]

-This repository contains example plugins for Velero.
+This repository contains FKSDR plugins for Velero.

 ## Kinds of Plugins